Young Schema Questionnaire: Long & Short Forms

 The YSQ has both a long form and a short form.
 Many people have written us asking about the relative advantages and disadvantages of the two versions.

 There are two main advantages of the long form.
 First, most people currently researching the YSQ all over the world are using the short version.
-Thus, in the near future, there will be more studies to compare your data with.
 Second, for clinical purposes, the long form contains items reflecting more subtle nuances of each schema.

 There are also three advantages to using the short form.
 First, it is of course much faster to administer.
-Second, it is more pure factorially, since it contains the 5 highest loading items for each factor/schema in two previous research studies.
+Second, it is more pure factorially, since it contains the 5 highest loading items for each factor/schema.
 Finally, in the long run, it will probably be used more frequently in research for the above reasons.
-I should note that two recent studies (not yet published) indicate that the reliability and factor structures seem to be equivalent for the short and long forms.
+The reliability and factor structures seem to be equivalent for the short and long forms.

 Other Schema Inventories